-- Medical staff must be available at least 1 hour before the start of the competition and remain until the competition is over. - The medical staff shall include a sports medicine physician or a primary care or emergency room physician with special interest in sports medicine and a veterinarian.
+- Medical staff must be available at least 1 hour before the start of the competition and remain until the competition is over. - The medical staff shall include a sports medicine physician or a primary care or emergency room physician with special interest in sports medicine.
 Other physician staffing can include: orthopaedic surgeon; intensive care physicians; nurses; physicians' assistants; EMTs; and paramedics.
 Field of play medical team shall include minimum 4 medical personnel. - Medical staff has to be equipped with communication system in order to be able to communicate between them on-time. - Medical team should be easily recognisable to athletes and spectators, Distinctive identification markers including caps, arm bands, vests, t-shirts and/or bibs labelled with individual training level (physician, physiotherapist, nurse, EMT, etc.) shall be used for easy recognition of the medical team. - The LOC prior to the event shall appoint a medical director who will be the responsible person in charge of the competition and of the venue.
 The Medical Delegate and any other UIPM representative present will directly liaise with the Medical Director should they require assistance. - The medical director shall set a Venue medical meeting with team representatives and instruct them where to find basic health care facilities and about safety features in all venues. - Health care providers who care for athletes shall have the necessary education, training and experience in sports medicine, and keep their knowledge up to date.
 For example, venue medical personnel should be competent in the latest Advanced Trauma Life Support (ATLS) and Advanced Cardiac Life Support (ACLS) guidelines.
 For the assessment and treatment of sport injuries, the IOC Manual of Sports Injuries may be used as a reference.
-They shall understand the physical and emotional demands placed upon athletes during training and competition, as well as the commitment and necessary capacity to support the extraordinary physical and emotional endurance that sport requires. - A minimum of one ambulance must be on site at all times and two ambulances during riding event. - Team Doctors from the different countries should be permanently informed whether their athletes required medical assistance in the field, or in the main treatment area.
+They shall understand the physical and emotional demands placed upon athletes during training and competition, as well as the commitment and necessary capacity to support the extraordinary physical and emotional endurance that sport requires. - A minimum of one ambulance must be on site at all times and two ambulances during riding event.
+If the nearest hospital is more distant than 20min, second ambulance shall be considered.
+In any circumstances the number of Ambulacies need to correspond to National legislative regarding medical care capacities/person. - Team Doctors from the different countries should be permanently informed whether their athletes required medical assistance in the field, or in the main treatment area.
 The Medical Director should make the necessary arrangements to ensure that a member of the Medical Committee will liaise with Team Doctors and provide them with any medical information on their athletes.

-- 5.10 Medical staff has to guarantee medical data recording and reporting. - 5.11 To prevent any transmission of blood born viral diseases from participants or by pieces of equipment to participants, all athletes with bleeding wounds and blood-stained equipment must be removed from the competition and cleaned as well as disinfected before returning to the event.
-Bandaging of the injured area must be accomplished so as to prevent contamination to others. - Fencing and Riding are more dangerous disciplines which require a faster accessibility to medical assistance.
+- 5.10 Medical staff has to guarantee medical data recording and reporting. - To prevent any transmission of blood born viral diseases from participants or by pieces of equipment to participants, all athletes with bleeding wounds and blood-stained equipment must be removed from the competition and cleaned as well as disinfected before returning to the event.
+Bandaging of the injured area must be accomplished so as to prevent contamination to others. - Fencing and Obstacle are more dangerous disciplines which require a faster accessibility to medical assistance.
 On site medical care with resuscitation capability is recommended.
-General medical assistance must be available to all participants and spectators. - 5.13 Sanitary facilities must be provided for athletes and participants at each event site. - 5.14 Designated separate areas for eating, resting, changing and warming up for athletes should be provided. - 5.15 Ice in bag or quick-cold packs for competition and training must be provided.
+General medical assistance must be available to all participants and spectators. - 5.13 Sanitary facilities must be provided for athletes and participants ateach event site. - 5.14 Designated separate areas for eating, resting, changing and warming up for athletes should be provided. - 5.15 Ice in bag or quick-cold packs for competition and training mustbe provided.